ii-wy em hotep

 Welcome in peace!

 I am called Senytmenu (seh-neet meh-noo), which in the Kemetic (ancient Egyptian) language means "The Two endure."
 My nickname is Senut (seh-noot).
 "The Two" refers to my Spiritual Parents, Sekhmet and Wepwawet, and this website is my tribute to Them.

 I am a member of The House of Netjer, a Kemetic Orthodox temple that teaches and practices the ancient Egyptian religion.
 For more information about me and the story of how I came to my religion, please refer to Who is Senytmenu? on this website.

 Contrary to what some may think, the ancient Egyptians did not worship animals, although some were considered sacred in the way that cattle are respected in India because of their association with the Hindu god Brahma.
 Some Egyptian deities have animal forms (or are animal-headed) because of certain traits an animal may have that relates to the function of the deity.
 For example, Yinepu (Gr.
 Anubis) is associated with death rites and the Afterlife.
 He was originally portrayed as a jackal because jackals were often seen around places of burial.
-Jesus is called the Lamb of God for his meekness and sacrifice, and is in fact depicted as a lamb in some forms of religious art.
+Another example of sacred animal traits can be found in Christianity: Jesus is called the Lamb of God for his meekness and sacrifice, and is in fact depicted as a lamb in some forms of religious art.
 This doesn't mean that Christians worship sheep.

 The following information is based upon my own personal experiences and research, and is by no means the definitive end-all regarding the qualities of my Spiritual Parents.
 Can God be contained or completely defined in any one religion?
 I think not.
 Behind all the rhetoric and dogma, I believe that it is only our personal relationship with God that matters.
 And we all experience God differently.